secuvaayu1/g-scanner/README.md

 # G-Scanner – Subdomain Finder by Gopal

-**G-Scanner** is a lightweight, Python-based subdomain enumeration tool developed by Gopal (Adavirao Vadiraj Kulkarni) with the assistance of AI.
+**G-Scanner** is a lightweight, Python-based subdomain enumeration tool developed by Gopal (Adavirao) with the assistance of AI.
 It collects subdomains from multiple OSINT sources using parallel processing to ensure fast and accurate enumeration.

 ---